| Title: | Resampling Algorithms for 'mlr3' Framework |

 Set of hyperparameters.

-if this resampling strategy may have duplicated row ids in a single training set or test set.
+Set to TRUE if this resampling strategy may have duplicated row ids in a single training set or test set.

 Label for the new instance.

-pointing to a manual page for this object.
+String in the format [pkg]::[topic] pointing to a manual page for this object.

-The referenced help package can be opened via method $help()
+The referenced help package can be opened via method $help().

 train_set()